ahardiag/multi-toolbox/CCDC.md

 - your email : the one that you provide when signing in into CCDC website
 - the Customer Number
 - the Activation Key
-You will receive an email with 24h links to download CSD softwares.
+You will receive an email with 24h links to download CSD software products.
 Install the "CSD Portfolio 2023.1 Linux Offline Installer (18 GB)".
 On Ubuntu 22.04, the python API may return some errors due to missing dependencies.
-Still the CSD database will be present locally, and you will have access to softwares like Mercury, ConQuest, or GOLD.
+Still the CSD database will be present locally, and you will have access to software products like Mercury, ConQuest, or GOLD.

 To properly install the python API, one can use Conda through the following procedure.